 For example, if you have a goal to spend less than last month, set up a reminder during most vulnerable times like lunch, weekends or by location-based, your reminder should define the purpose.

 If your intention of saving is to retire from corporate life, then have a reminder in lines of “A dollar spent today is a day away from retirement”.

-This is an exact mantra I had learnt few years back and now it’s on autopilot, every time I have a craving to buy new gadget.
+This is an exact mantra I had learnt a few years back and now it’s on autopilot, every time I have a craving to buy a new gadget.

 How about you what’s your mantra to keep you off from spending?